 The Age of Mysteries

 Shrouded in the obscurity of the past, the Age of Mysteries is a time before humans and their mortal brethren first landed on the shores of Leng.
 The dwarves still slumbered in the Ancestor Forges, and the gnomes had yet to make their long voyage through the Planes of Earth and Water to find their way into the sunlight of Morus.
-In that time, the continent of Leng was a vast, sleeping giant ruled by primordial forces.
+In that time, the continent of Leng was a sleeping giant ruled by primordial forces.

 In the frigid north, connected to Leng by a bridge of ice, the Aesir and Vanir made war on the giants in the icy tundra.
 Their war spanned the planes, and brought many foul and strange things into Morus from other worlds: trolls and giants, and monsters of many kinds.
-On Leng, a vast and endless forest was lovingly cultivated by the Fey, the Eladrin and the Faerie Elves that had come there from other worlds.
+On Leng, a vast and wilderness was lovingly cultivated by the Fey, the Eladrin and the Faerie Elves that had come there from other worlds.
 It was not peaceful, however.
-It was a land of elemental spirits and werewolves in the night; and one which was constantly at war with the linnorms dragons that vied with the forces of nature for domination.
+It was a land of elemental spirits and werewolves in the night; and one which was constantly at war with the linnorms - dragons that vied with the forces of nature for domination.
 And between each other, as well, the capricious Fey fought.

 This was a time long before the age of mankind, when stories were told that had nothing to do with mortal beings.
 It was a time when Leng was ruled by spirits, not by souls.
 The world was new; it could remember a time when it was not a world at all, but a place of the Elemental Planes.
 Yet even in this era, the winds of change were stirring in the south.

 - How Lugh Lost the Starjewel

 - The Great Migration